tanhanliang/generate-my-face-v2/README.md

 # generate-my-face-v2
 This is another attempt at implementing a Boundary Equilibrium Generative Adversarial Network, this time in Pytorch rather than Keras (which was too high level for this).
-Below are the best images that I managed to create, and some entertaining gifs.
+Below are the best images for different training set sizes that I managed to create, and some entertaining gifs.

 Generated with 180 image dataset: